 Steelwork contractor says slump in profit down to impact of first lockdown

-The firm’s joint venture in India, JSSL, which has been up and running since 2008, posted an after tax loss with Severfield’s share of the figure standing at £700,000.
-It said the impact of a second wave of covid-19 hitting the country, which has given rise to the Delta variant, was hampering recovery but added that its order book had hit a record £140m.
+The firm’s joint venture in India, JSSL, which has been up and running since 2008, posted an after tax profit of £300,000 from a £700,000 loss last time on turnover up to £41m from £23m which it said was a sign the business was recovering from the impact of a second wave of covid-19 hitting the country earlier this year.

 Severfield, which is also carrying out work at Lendlease’s new Google headquarters building at King’s Cross, said it had racked up a £400,000 bill on acquisition related costs which included buying Dam Structures earlier this year.